 CBSE Syllabus for Class 12 Physics Academic Year 2020-2021

-CBSE class 12 board exam is considered extremely important as it reflects one’s fundamental knowledge and scholastic skills.
+The CBSE class 12 board exam holds significant value as it serves as a reflection of one’s fundamental knowledge and academic abilities.

 CBSE Class 12 Deleted Portion of Syllabus for 2020-2021